 The first and most important step you can take on your job search journey is to get your mind to a good place.
 You can have a fantastic resume and an unbelievable network of contacts.
 You may even be in a field that is hot, with plenty of competition among employers for talent.
 None of these matters if fear, low self-esteem, bitterness, impatience, and a host of other negative feelings cloud your attitude.
 These feelings will manifest themselves at low activity levels and through ineffective interactions with your network or employers.
 They will only sabotage you from getting a better job faster.

-You can think of it like the keel on a sailboat.
+While a healthy attitude is the first step in your journey, you will need it with you during the entire process.
+Think of it like the keel on a sailboat.
 Without the keel, a sailboat would capsize pretty easily as the winds and currents cause it to lean this way and then that way.
-And like the keel, you will need it for your entire journey to smooth out the ride.
-The lows can be terrifyingly low and the highs can be deceptively high, so balancing them will keep your job search on course and keep your head above water.
+A healthy attitude, like the keel, increases stability, something you will need over your entire journey to smooth out the ride.
+The lows can be terrifyingly low, and the highs can be deceptively high, so balancing them will keep your job search on course and your head above water.

 Let’s pause for a few minutes and do an honest assessment of your mental state coming into this course.